 What is Pernettya?

 The pernettya bush is a broadleaf evergreen with small, shiny leaves of the deepest green.
 In some regions, the pernettya’s leaves turn brown or bronze in winter.
-The plant grows to between 2 and 5 feet tall, depending on site and cultivar.
+The plant grows to between 2 and 5 (61 cm. to 1.5 m.) feet tall, depending on site and cultivar.

 Pernettya’s bell-shaped flowers appear in late spring, usually in white or red.
-But it is the berries that sell this bush to gardeners, with a wealth of large,
+It is the berries that sell this bush to gardeners, with a wealth of large, shining berries that hang on the shrub all winter and into spring.
+These berries can be red, pink, white, or lilac, depending on the cultivar.
+Often when new flowers appear in May, berries from the prior year still decorate the shrub.

 Growing Pernettya Plants